nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       Expected: Command box remains empty.

    1. Test Case: Typing `l` followed by pressing the <kbd>tab</kbd> key.
-      Expected: `list` appears in the command box with the caret 1 en space after the last char of the text.
+      Expected: `list` appears in the command box with the caret after the last char of the text.

 1. Autocomplete command target
    1. Prerequisites: None.